microsoft/vscode-wiki/Selfhosting-on-Windows-WSL.md

   ```

 2. To test everything, open a new WSL shell and `sudo apt install x11-apps && xcalc`.
 You should see an XCalc window pop up. 👍
+  >  You may see errors like `Error: Can't open display: 172.20.192.1:0"`: open Windows Defender Firewall with Advanced Security, check inbound rules and make sure that VcXsrv windows server doesn't block private connections.
 3. Install [build deps](https://github.com/microsoft/vscode/wiki/How-to-Contribute)

   ```